Bert-Proesmans/windows/README.md

 | set_acl.ps1 | The script updates the access control records of the library folders on another disk/partition. **Update the value of variable `$User` and the target paths.**
 | set_groups.ps1 | The script adds the user to certain groups for higher privileges.
 For example, the group "Hyper-V Administrators" allows non-admin users to control hyper-V virtual machines. **Update the value of variable `$User` and the target groups.**
 | set_system.ps1 | The script configures basic system behaviour.
 More info within the script file.
+| set_features.ps1 | The script configures windows optional features.
+More info within the script file.
+| windows_appstore_reset.ps | The script performs a cleanup and reset of the windows app store.
+Useful when your windows channel has no app store application or a broken application.
+| winget_install.ps | Installs and updates winget so it's setup and ready as a storefront for the windows app store and the winget package index.
+The script needs to run with administrator privileges (recommended) to install winget and reset the winget index sources.
-| winget_install.ps1 | Install software through winget.
+| software_install.ps1 | Install software through winget.
 The script needs to run as the everyday user, with administrator privileges (recommended).
 More info within script file.
-| wau_whitelist.txt | Whitelisted apps that automatically update through the WingetAutoAupdate tool.
-| \*lightweight\* | Smaller list of applications that have more broad usage.
-Useful for low-tech family members.
 | firefox\*.css | Files to fix Firefox' UI to accommodate my tabs setup.

 # Philosophy